An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Typical properties of quantum trajectories: ergodicity and purification

 \subsubsection{Examples}

-We explain some examples to intuitively understand the meaning of ergodicity and its breakdown.
+We present several examples to provide an intuitive understanding of ergodicity and its breakdown.
 The first two examples are simple toy examples, and the third example is the ergodicity breaking of quantum diffusion recently demonstrated in Ref.~\cite{schmolke2024measurement}.